MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 WORKDIR c:/Apache24/bin
 ```

-For detailed information on the WORKDIR instruction see the [WORKDIR Reference on Docker.com]( https://docs.docker.com/engine/reference/builder/#workdir).
+For detailed information on the WORKDIR instruction, see the [WORKDIR Reference on Docker.com]( https://docs.docker.com/engine/reference/builder/#workdir).

 ### CMD

 The `CMD` instruction sets the default command to be run when starting a new container.
 For instance, if the container will be hosting an NGINX web server, the `CMD` might include instructions to start the web server, such as `nginx.exe`.
 If multiple CMD instructions are specified in a dockerfile, only the last is evaluated.

-**Format:**
+**Format**

 The CMD instruction takes a format of: